Here’s How to NOT Annoy People (and Get the Help You Want!)

 If you are someone who has designs of one day moving to an island, whether it be in the near or distant future, I’m sure you have plenty of things you’re wondering about in terms of what the lifestyle actually entails.
 And who better to ask than fellow humans who have already made the leap themselves.

 Personally, I receive quite a few messages from people looking for just that – my insider island knowledge to help better prepare them for their desired relocation to Barefoot Country.
-Many of the other contributors to this site have individual blogs as well (you can find them in the side bar under the “Blogs We Follow” list) and receive similar requests for their specific rocks of residence too.
+Many of the other contributors to this site have individual blogs as well (you can find them in on our Rock Resouces page) and receive similar requests for their specific rocks of residence too.

 And while we are all generally happy to help when we can, we often can’t give everyone quite the attention they’re looking for.
 We aren’t relocations experts who lay in hammocks all day waiting for emails to come in (although that would be a damn sweet gig if it existed…).
 We may be stationed on a picturesque rock, but we still have demanding jobs and busy lives and dreams of our own to chase – things that tend to put the dreams of others on the back burner.
 With this in mind, I thought I’d take a moment to cue you aspiring island peeps in on a little secret: there is a right way and a wrong way to ask for advice.
 One way will get you a reply, and the other will get you crickets.